Sitara (actress)

 Sitara is a Pakistani former film actress known for her works mostly in Punjabi and Urdu cinema.

 Career

 She entered the film industry in 1984 and made her debut with the Punjabi film Dil Maa Da.
 During her film career she appeared in 10 Urdu, 19 Punjabi and 4 Pashto films.

 Personal life

-Sitara married the action instructor Puppoo from Pashto films in 1991.
-He was murdered after a year of their marriage.
+Sitara married the Pashto films action instructor Puppoo in 1991.
+He was murdered a year after their marriage.